Learn, unlearn, repeat: Important conversations and lessons learned during Pride and Indigenous History Months

 Savage Bear – the Director of the McMaster Indigenous Research Institute and an Assistant Professor in the Indigenous Studies Department – wants to talk about two stories I’ve written about Indigenous students.
 I’m open to the feedback.
 I want to do a better job of telling stories – it’s important that every current and future student sees themselves in the stories I’m telling.
 This isn’t a conversation to avoid.

 I aim to make a good first impression but overcompensate.
-I tell Savage that Thomas King is one of my favourite authors, that I just watched Blood Quantum (Ryan would approve of that movie) and I admit to having never studied residential schools while earning degrees in political science and journalism.
+I tell Savage that Thomas King is one of my favourite authors, that I just watched Blood Quantum (Rayna would approve of that movie) and I admit to having never studied residential schools while earning degrees in political science and journalism.
 Everything I’ve learned about residential schools started with Gord Downie’s The Secret Path legacy project – when I was 48 years old.

 Savage listens patiently and then, in the kindest way possible, suggests I do more homework before interviewing other Indigenous students.
 She offers to be a resource and recommends the University of Alberta’s Indigenous Canada course on Coursera – I’m half-way through the 12 lessons.